Move-minimizing puzzles and diamond-colored modular/distributive lattices

-When a modular or distributive lattice $L$ has its order diagram edges colored by some set, we say this lattice is {\em diamond-colored} if, whenever \parbox{1.1cm}{ } is an edge-colored subgraph of the order diagram for $L$, then $i = l$ and $j = k$.
-Diamond-colored modular and distributive lattices are, to us, among the most compellingly interesting poset models we have found for semisimple Lie algebra representations and their associated Weyl group symmetric functions.
+When a modular or distributive lattice $L$ has its covering digraph edges colored by some set, we say this lattice is {\em diamond-colored} if, whenever \parbox{1.1cm}{ } is an edge-colored subgraph of the covering digraph for $L$, then $i = l$ and $j = k$.
+We remark that in our research program studying poset models for semisimple Lie algebra representations and their associated Weyl group symmetric functions, diamond-colored modular and distributive lattices seem to arise naturally and seem to be (in some sense) highly efficient.
 Indeed, case-by-case investigations suggest at least the possibility that every irreducible simple Lie algebra representation and associated `Weyl bialternant' possesses at least one diamond-colored modular (though not necessarily distributive) lattice model.

-In the {\tt arXiv}ed manuscript \cite{DonDistributive}, the first listed author of this paper has organized a collection of elementary but foundational results relating to diamond-colored modular and distributive lattices in order to provide a browsable tutorial on the rudiments of this topic and to serve as a convenient single-source reference for readers interested in the supporting details.
-Those results are intuitive, are simple extensions of standard finite modular and distributive lattice concepts, and have antecedents in the literature in work of Proctor, Stembridge, and Green, among others (see e.g.\ \cite{PrEur}, \cite{PrGZ}, \cite{StemQuasi}, \cite{StemFC}, \cite{Green}, \cite{DonSupp}, \cite{ADLP}, \cite{ADLMPPW}).